Cyrus G. Luce: Death and legacy

 Luce died at the age of 80 in Coldwater, Michigan, and is interred in Oak Grove Cemetery adjacent to that municipality.

-Luce County, in the Upper Peninsula of Michigan is named for Luce.
+Luce County, in the Upper Peninsula, is named in his honor.
 He was the last governor of the state to have a county named in his honor.
 His administration was marked by rapid population growth and development in northern Michigan, led by the lumber industry.
 A state landmark, the Grand Hotel on Mackinac Island, was built in 1887 during his administration.